MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-05-mobilefirst-platform-support-for-android-n.md

 The developer preview version provides a flavour of the new [features](http://developer.android.com/preview/api-overview.html) like Multi-window support, Notification enhancements, Doze on the go, Data Saver.

-MobileFirst platform plays well with Android N, we tested a bunch of feature like AdapterBasedAuth, CustomAuth, EventSourceNotifications, FormBasedAuth, InvokingAdapterProcedures, TagNotifications, PushNotifications.
+MobileFirst Platform Foundation V7.1 plays well with Android N, we tested a bunch of feature like AdapterBasedAuth, CustomAuth, EventSourceNotifications, FormBasedAuth, InvokingAdapterProcedures, TagNotifications, PushNotifications.
 We have not seen any issue with any of these.
 We have performed a sanity check to ensure that all the existing apps built on Android Marshmallow work on Android N platform.

 Stay tuned for more updates.